 Your SNC Area Representative can help you set up an individual consultation with the SNC Funding Team to get advice about specific funding opportunities or general fund development strategies.
 To take advantage of this resource, contact your Area Representative.

-Grant Writing Workshops are available to help build the capacity of organizations that serve the Sierra Nevada Region.
+Grant Writing Workshops are available to help build the capacity of organizations that serve the Sierra Nevada region.
 If you are interested in organizing or attending a workshop, contact your Area Representative.
-Upcoming workshops are scheduled in Shasta and Amador counties, and additional workshops can be scheduled upon request.